Andre601/AdvancedServerList/docs/getting-started/index.md

 ## 1. Download the plugin { #download-the-plugin }

 The first step would be to download the plugin from a download page of your choice.
-As of writing this is AdvancedServerList updated and available on these sites:
+AdvancedServerList is available on the following places (Please note the current status!):

 <div class="grid cards" markdown>